-4.22 Tree T3 was noted to be in generally good condition, with no features suitable to support roosting bats identified.

-4.23 An inspection of accessible features of tree T1 using a ladder (the tree is too close to overhead cables to climb) confirmed the potential for roosting bats in the form of a small south facing cavity c.3m above ground (domed shape cavity noted to extend c.25cm down the branch) and a crack in an apparent dead stem (with open top) c.6m high.

-4.24 Tree T2 was also recorded to support potential roost features in the form of an east facing branch tear out c.6m high and a north-east facing woodpecker hole c.6.5m high.
+- 4.22 Tree T3 was noted to be in generally good condition, with no features suitable to support roosting bats identified. - 4.23 During the August survey, tree T1 was assessed as having a feature with the potential to support roosting bats in the form of a small south facing cavity c.
+3m above ground level.
+An inspection of this accessible feature was undertaken using a ladder and endoscope in December 2024 to confirm if it did have potential or could be ruled out from further survey work in 2025.
+This endoscope inspection confirmed the potential for roosting bats within the feature which supported a domed shape cavity noted to extend c.25cm down the branch.
+In addition, a crack in an apparent dead stem (with open top) was also noted c.6m high.
+No evidence for roosting bats was recorded. - 4.24 During the December site visit, potential roost features were also noted on tree T2 in the form of an east facing branch tear out c.6m high and a north-east facing woodpecker hole c.6.5m high.
+These could not be accessed via a ladder at the time of survey.
+No hibernation potential was identified.